Problem Package Format

 A validator program is allowed to write any kind of debug information to its standard error pipe.
 This information may be displayed to the user upon invocation of the validator.

-In scoring problems, submissions are given a non-negative score.
-The goal of the submission is to maximize the score.
+In scoring problems, submissions are given a non-negative score instead of a verdict.
+The goal of each submission is to maximize this score.
+Only the secret group and its subgroups are scored.

 Key Type Description